bcwells24/bcwells24.github.io/index.md

 These experiences, beyond the artifact presented here in my ePortfolio, have refined my ability to collaborate, communicate effectively, and apply core computer science principles, preparing me for more technical work in my field.
 The enhancements presented here are the culmination of the Computer Science Program at SNHU.

+### Course Outcomes
+1. Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision-making in the field of computer science.
+2. Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.
+3. Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution while managing the trade-offs involved in design choices.
+4. Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.
+5. Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources.

+#### [Original Enhancement Plan]

 ## The Artifact